mc3826/IGME-110-Repo/my-listicle.md

 ## ZOLA Project
 All three of them, I love.
 However, I like WIL the most. (can you tell I enjoy deeper voicebanks?)
 Heavy shout out to MioDioDaVinci for being THE **ZOLA Project** artist.
 They even got to do the demo for their V6 voicebanks!
 I forget about them a lot, but I hold a lot of love for them.
 They're very nostalgic to me.

-# Internet Co., Ltd.
+# Internet Co Ltd
 ## Gakupo
 **Camui/Kamui Gakupo/Gackpoid** whatever, you know who he is.
 We're never getting another **Gakupo** voicebank with GACKT's condition and also his weird controversies (vkei bands/singers try not to get into a controversy challenge IMPOSSIBLE), but it's alright.
 This samurai serves the old fashion way.
 Lucifer carrying Gakupo's legacy, cover by cover.
 His voice is lovely.
 I love Re:nG's *接吻は刹那 -DISCLOSER ver-* and the art.
 Re:nG carrying **Gakupo** originals for me.

 ## Lily
 She's got a great, unique voice, but...
 NAME A LILY ORIGINAL NOT BY NIKI CHALLENGE (IMPOSSIBLE) Yes, I put **Lily** on here just because of niki.
 His songs, to me, are nostalgic, yet timeless.
 I love electronic rock so much.

-# AH-Software Co.
-Ltd.
+# AH Software Co Ltd
 ## Hiyama Kiyoteru
 He's got silly lore, but a voice that can work for both pop and rock. **Kiyoteru's** V2 can be a little funky, but that's just the charm of it all. + his V4 voicebanks is a great improvement.